ljwagerfield/debugging-scala-implicits-in-intellij/README.md

 Viewing actual implicit parameters<a name="actual-implicits"></a>
 ----------------------------------

-1. Highlight a method with an implicit parameter list.
+1. Highlight the method call-site.

 2.  `CMD` + `SHIFT` + `P`